gracious-tech/copy.church/src/biblical/index.md

 ## Servants of a common master
-Believers are frequently referred to as servants in scripture, servants of a common master.
+Believers are frequently referred to as servants in Scripture, servants of a common master.
 We have freely received from our master and are to work together to proclaim him.
 The early church lived out this vision:

 <BibleQuote passage='Acts 4:32' :options='passage_act4_32'></BibleQuote>

 However, modern Christianity has instead become a competitive commercial industry where servants do not share their master's resources without charging one another.
 And they rely on secular courts to protect the wealth the master has entrusted to them.
-We have severely strayed from the vision of scripture and it's time to get back on track.
+We have severely strayed from the vision of Scripture and it's time to get back on track.

 ## More depth